Rus-programmer/ticketing/README.md

 # Ticketing

 This is my pet project where i want to apply my ideas.
-My first bucket idea is to apply some stress tests (e2e) where i want to bare weakness places, bottlenecks etc.
+My first bucket list idea is to apply some stress tests (e2e) where i want to bare weakness places, bottlenecks etc.
 Second is to embed redis.
 After that i want to scaffold a good client side on actual next version and maybe add some features facing new challenges.
 ## Run Locally